luisbett/luisbett/README.md

 ###

-<p align="left">I am Luis Bett, a brazilian full-stack software engineer living in Ireland.
-I am interested in working/contributing in web/mobile projects in general.</p>
+<p align="left">I am Luis Bett, a Brazilian full-stack software engineer living in Ireland.
+I am interested in working on or contributing to web and mobile projects in general.</p>

 👨🏼‍💻 All my projects are available at [https://luisbett.com/projects](https://luisbett.com/projects)